 Under the SSB law, a surrendering parent has a 14-day window in which she or he can reclaim the child.
 If the child has not been placed with the local Child Welfare Services agency (CWS), the fire station or hospital personnel must return the baby to the parent immediately, unless the staff has reason to suspect that the child would be at risk of abuse or neglect if returned to his or her parents' care.
 If CWS has already taken custody of the child, then CWS conducts an assessment of the parents' circumstances and ability to care for the child.
-If CWS determines the child may safely be released to his or her parents' custody, it will request the court to release the child to his or her parents' custody and dismiss the petition for dependency.
-If CWS determines the child would not be safe in the parents' custody absent court supervision, the CWS agency will seek release of the child to the parents but decline to seek dismissal of the petition.
-Under those circumstances, CWS provides court-ordered family maintenance services.

-If the agency determines the child cannot be safely returned to the parents' custody even with court supervision, CWS proceeds with a traditional child welfare case.
+If CWS determines the child may safely be released to his or her parents' custody, it will recommend to the juvenile dependency court the release of the child to his or her parents' custody and further recommend the dismissal of the dependency petition.
+If CWS determines the child would not be safe in the parents' custody absent court supervision, the CWS agency will recommend release of the child to the parents and further recommend that the juvenile dependency court sustain the petition.
+Under those circumstances, if the juvenile dependency court agrees with CWS recommendations, CWS would provide court-ordered family maintenance services.
+If the agency determines the child cannot be safely returned to the parents' custody even with court supervision, CWS recommends proceeding with a traditional child welfare case.